soilbycounty

 What crops or plants grow well in Wichita County's soil?

-Based on Wichita County's Loam texture, pH of 6.6, and drainage class, the soil is well suited for vegetables, grains, and most field crops, row crops and vegetable gardens.
+Based on Wichita County's Loam texture, pH of 6.6, and Moderately well drained, the soil is well suited for vegetables, grains, and most field crops, row crops and vegetable gardens, most annual and perennial crops.

 What USDA soil order is found in Wichita County?